telerik/kendo-ui-core/docs/web/colorpicker/overview.md

         });
     </script>

-This renders the 216 colors "web-safe" palette that looks like this:
+This renders the 216-color "web-safe" palette that looks like this:

 ![Simple picker with web-safe palette](/web/colorpicker/simple-web.png)

-### Use custom colors for the basic palette picker
+### Custom Colors

-You can get the simple picker to display a custom list of colors, by just passing them in the `palette` argument, for example:
+Get the simple color picker to display a custom list of colors by passing them in the `palette` argument.

+###### Example

     <input type="color" id="myColorField" />